-The Lynchburg College community lost a scholar, teacher, mentor, and coach on Monday, August 28, with the death of Dr. James L. Owens.
+The University of Lynchburg community lost a scholar, teacher, mentor, and coach on Monday, August 28, with the death of Dr. James L. Owens.
 A memorial service will be held Friday, September 29, at 3 p.m. in Snidow Chapel.

-For nearly 50 years, Dr. Owens dedicated his life to teaching history at Lynchburg College.
+For nearly 50 years, Dr. Owens dedicated his life to teaching history at University of Lynchburg.
 He was one of the professors alumni sought out the most when visiting campus, and he received the Honorary Alumnus award in 2010.

 Although he was trained as a scholar of southern history, Dr. Owens demonstrated wide knowledge of many subjects.
 “He was one of the best people I’ve ever known at interpreting the broad sweep of history,” said Dr. Julius Sigler ’62.
 “If you had a question about something that had happened in the past, it didn’t matter if it was in Europe or the United States or elsewhere, he had a grasp of how things were interconnected.”

-Dr. Owens came to Lynchburg College in 1969.
+Dr. Owens came to University of Lynchburg in 1969.
 The following year, he and Dr. Sigler began coaching the swim team while the swim coach took a sabbatical.
 Dr. Owens later volunteered to coach the water polo club team for many years.

 Dr. Owens made a mark on the College’s academic life, including the development of an introductory history course that helped students prepare for historical research.
-Dr. Owens was a founding member of Lynchburg College’s chapters of the honor societies Phi Kappa Phi and Phi Alpha Theta.
+Dr. Owens was a founding member of University of Lynchburg’s chapters of the honor societies Phi Kappa Phi and Phi Alpha Theta.

 He developed a reputation for high standards, but he also worked to help his students meet those high standards and develop themselves intellectually.
 “He made history come alive, and he also made it challenging enough to make me feel like it mattered,” said Andy Nichols ’79.
 “He really made you want to do the best you could.”